awslabs/aws-c-s3/tests/mock_s3_server/README.md

 ```

 Where you can define the expected response status, header and response body.
 If the {Key}.json is not found from file system, it will load the `default.json`.

+### GetObject Response

+By default, the GetObject response will read from ./{OperationName}/{Key}.json for the status and headers.
+But the body will be generated to match the range in the request.

+To proper handle ranged GetObject, you will need to modify the mock server code.
+Check function `handle_get_object` for details.